andifalk/cloud-native-microservices-security/lab3/README.md

 1. Open keystore with the Keystore Explorer.
 Select _client-keystore.p12_ in file dialog.
-2. Then right click on the single entry and select _Export/Export certificate chain_ and then use the settings as shown in the figure below.
+2. Then right click on the single entry and select _Export/Export certificate chain_ and then use the settings as shown in the figure below (export it to a file named _pparker.cer_).

 ![CertExport](images/cert_export.png)